BU-Spark/ml-ffi-intelligent-query-builder/project-structure/project-document.md

 2. Key Questions
     1. What language is the NL(natural language) text written in?
     2. Will the database schema change overtime?
-4. Hypothesis: Overview of how it could be done
+3. Hypothesis: Overview of how it could be done
-5. Impact
+4. Impact -- need further communication with the client

 ### A. Problem Statement:

-_In as direct terms as possible, provide the “Data Science” problem statement version of the overview.
-Think of this as translating the above into a more technical definition to execute on._

-Given a text of human natural language and a database, generate the query that would obtain the information the text wants from the database.
+Vianey is a database which stors information from various industries and clients in JSON and spreadsheet format.
+We want to achieve the function that given a piece of plain text of human natural language, we shall generate a logical query that would obtain the data from Vianey database as desired.

 ### B. Checklist for project completion